Using Trekking Poles Properly

 Trekking poles can make a big difference on your hike, however, to gain the most benefit from hiking poles, you need to use them properly.
-For the pros and cons of using trekking poles, read our post here.
+See our post about the pros and cons of using trekking poles for more info.

 Many do not know how to use hiking poles to their best advantage.
 This results in missing much of the benefit of having them.
 There are some common mistakes in using hiking sticks such as people ineffectually waving their poles around or else gripping them tightly and stabbing the ground, which is a good way to tire your arms and waste the benefits of using poles.

 The straps should be used to support your hands and take the weight.
 To use the straps, adjust the size of the loop so that you can put your hand up through the strap from below, then bring it down so the strap runs between the thumb and fingers and over the back of the hand.
 With the poles held like this, you can flick them back and forth without having to grasp them tightly.
 Additionally, you can easily reach forward, say down a steep incline, or push back, for example when leaping a stream, and still remain in contact with the pole and supported by the strap.